LivePersonInc/developer-center/pages/documents/AgentExperienceAndBots/AgentWorkspaceWidgetSDK/methods.md

 | "Send Notification" | send notification | lpTag.agentSDK.cmdNames.notify | {} |
 | "Send File" | send a file.
 Supported by async messaging only. | lpTag.agentSDK.cmdNames.sendFile | {file: {...//File or Blob}, name: "name_of_file.png"} |

+*Note: Regarding permissions and security, there is a permission for sending files from the local file system and for sending files from custom widgets.
+The UI enforces these permissions, and the API makes sure that at least one of the permissions is available.
+Theoretically the API could be used directly to send files from the local file system even if the agent only has permission to send from a custom widget (or the widget itself could have a file input to choose a file from the local system).*

 Example 1 - 'Write ChatLine':

 ```javascript